isblab/stop/tutorial/tutorial_basic.md

 2. `rb2_acceptance`: This is the rigid-body MC acceptance ratio for actin-gelsolin. (regex: `MonteCarlo_Acceptance_P29248`, target-range: `[0.3, 0.5]`)
 3. `bead_acceptance`: This is the flexible beads MC acceptance ratio. (regex: `MonteCarlo_Acceptance_BallMover`, target-range: `[0.4, 0.5]`)

 We have kept a tighter target range for flexible beads since it is easier to optimize in comparison to the other two.
+By default, StOP converts cummulative-acceptance ratios to per-frame acceptance ratios.
+We can override this behaviour but we currently do not need to do so.

 ### Parameters that affect the metrics
 Next, we specify our five parameters that we will vary to optimize the above metrics.
 These parameters are variables in the modeling script.

 For each paramter, we list the metrics they affect.
-We also specify the initial input domain of the parameters (which we have arbitrarily selected here such that the optimization finishes.
+We also specify the initial input domain of the parameters (which we have arbitrarily selected here such that the optimization finishes successfully.
 In practice, you can choose the widest range which is plausible for the modeling setup at hand).

 1. `tropo_rb_mtrans`: Maximum translation in A for the tropomyosin rigid body. (metrics affected: `rb1_acceptance`, input domain: `[0.1,1]`)
 1. `tropo_rb_mrot`: Maximum rotation in radian for the tropomyosin rigid body. (metrics affected: `rb1_acceptance`, input domain: `[0.1,0.5]`)